Darraðarljóð

 Darraðarljóð is a skaldic poem in Old Norse found in chapter 157 of Njáls saga.
-It consists of 11 stanzas recounting the vision of a man named Dörruð, in which twelve valkyries weave and choose who is to be slain at the Battle of Clontarf (fought outside Dublin in 1014).
+It consists of 11 stanzas recounting the vision of a man named Dǫrruðr, in which twelve valkyries weave and choose who is to be slain at the Battle of Clontarf (fought outside Dublin in 1014).
 Their loom uses human entrails as warp and woof, swords as treadles, an arrow as the batten and men's heads as weights.
-Of the twelve valkyries weaving, six of their names are given: Hildr, Hjörþrimul, Sanngriðr, Svipul, Guðr, and Göndul.
+Of the twelve valkyries weaving, six of their names are given: Hildr, Hjǫþrimul, Sanngriðr, Svipul, Guðr, and Gǫndul.
 Stanza 9 of the song has been translated: